blarodin/ESP32-S3-GEEK-Mouse-Jiggler/README.md

 - Check serial monitor for connection status

 **Computer still goes to sleep:**
+- The default interval is 30 seconds, which should be sufficient for most systems
-- Reduce `JIGGLE_INTERVAL` to a shorter time
+- If needed, reduce `JIGGLE_INTERVAL` to a shorter time (e.g., 15000 for 15 seconds)
-- Increase `MOVE_DISTANCE` for more noticeable movement
+- Increase `MOVE_DISTANCE` for more noticeable movement (e.g., 5-10 pixels)

 **Upload fails:**
 - Hold the BOOT button while uploading